-In this article, we will be looking at Microsoft Azure blob storage.
+In this article, we will be looking at Microsoft Azure blob storage as part of the broader Azure Storage ecosystem.
 There are other options from Amazon s3, Google Cloud Storage, Rackspace Cloud Files, and others all offering slightly different capabilities that you should consider when deciding on your platform to use for storing data in the cloud.
+However, many organizations prefer Microsoft Azure because of its scalability and integration with other Azure Storage services.

 Blob storage has stood out to me as something worth investigating further so I’m going to run through some of its features with you today.
-Blobs can store large files like images or videos but don’t support indexing them which makes it difficult if not impossible for applications to search within these blobs using keywords because there is no direct way for an application running outside of Azure to access the content without having a copy stored locally first.
-Let’s start with understanding what is Blob storage.
+Blobs can store large files like images or videos but don’t support indexing them which makes it difficult if not impossible for applications to search within these blobs using keywords because there is no direct way for an application running outside of Microsoft Azure to access the content without having a copy stored locally first.
+Let’s start with understanding what is Blob storage in Azure Storage.

 What is Blob Storage?

-Blob storage is designed for storing unstructured data that can be accessed from anywhere in the world via HTTP or HTTPS.
-The blobs themselves are just chunks of binary data – files, images, etc – but within these files, we have additional information stored as key/value pairs which allow us to manage and configure our storage space more easily.
-We’ll look at some examples later on so don’t worry about understanding all the details at this stage, just think about what blob storage provides as are large-scale cloud-based object-store.
+Blob storage is designed for storing unstructured data that can be accessed from anywhere in the world via HTTP or HTTPS within Microsoft Azure.
+The blobs themselves are just chunks of binary data – files, images, etc – but within these files, we have additional information stored as key/value pairs which allow us to manage and configure our Azure storage space more easily.
+We’ll look at some examples later on so don’t worry about understanding all the details at this stage, just think about what blob storage provides as are large-scale cloud-based object-store in Microsoft Azure.

-Azure actually offers two flavors of blob storage: managed and unmanaged.
+Microsoft Azure actually offers two flavors of blob storage within Azure Storage: managed and unmanaged.

 The managed flavor (Blob Storage) allows you to focus on building applications without thinking about how they integrate with the actual storage layer while the Unmanaged flavor (Page Blob Storage) was created for scenarios where performance and scalability are more important than design convenience.
-You may see references to Page Blobs when trying to trigger an event based on a file being uploaded but for the most part, we’ll be focusing on Blobs.
+You may see references to Page Blobs when trying to trigger an event based on a file being uploaded but for the most part, we’ll be focusing on Blobs in Microsoft Azure.

 Blob Storage Categories

-In addition to allowing storage of large binary objects in Azure, Blob is optimized for three different storage scenarios:
+In addition to allowing storage of large binary objects in Microsoft Azure, Blob is optimized for three different storage scenarios within Azure Storage:

 - Block Blobs: These are stored objects in what is known as blobs, such as images and log files.
-It is possible to store data in block blobs up to *5TB, which is equal to 50,000 blocks of 100MB each.
+It is possible to store data in block blobs up to *5TB, which is equal to 50,000 blocks of 100MB each in Microsoft Azure.

 - Page blobs: They are designed for random file reads and writes with a maximum size of 8TB.
-Pages blobs can be stored both in standard and premium versions in Azure.
+Pages blobs can be stored both in standard and premium versions in Azure Storage.

 - Append Blobs: Append Blobs are ideal for use with append scenarios such as log storage.
-Each block can be up to 4MB in size and will be combined in different ways.
+Each block can be up to 4MB in size and will be combined in different ways within Microsoft Azure.

 Benefits of Blob Storage:

-- Different types of storage tiers: There are three storage types for needs, which will be hot (frequently used), cool( infrequent use), and archive (long-term).
+- Different types of storage tiers: There are three storage types for needs, which will be hot (frequently used), cool( infrequent use), and archive (long-term) in Azure Storage.

-- Secure: Azure Storage encrypts all the data written to an Azure storage account.
+- Secure: Azure Storage encrypts all the data written to a Microsoft Azure storage account.
 The service provides you with fine-grained control over who has access to your data.

 - Redundancy is one of the most important aspects when it comes to backup.
-We are able to replicate data in quite a few ways that we wouldn’t have been capable of on our own hardware, which gives us an extremely high level of redundancy!
+We are able to replicate data in quite a few ways that we wouldn’t have been capable of on our own hardware in Microsoft Azure, which gives us an extremely high level of redundancy.

 Why Azure Blob Storage?

-Azure’s blob storage makes dealing with unstructured data easy.
+Microsoft Azure’s blob storage makes dealing with unstructured data easy.
 It lets users store different types of information, such as logs and images, in one place without having to deploy a database system for each type of data.
-Blob storage also uses strong consistency that guarantees your files will be safe even if they are geo-replicated across regions for high availability.
+Blob storage also uses strong consistency that guarantees your files will be safe even if they are geo-replicated across regions for high availability in Azure Storage.

 Azure Blob Storage pricing

-A number of factors influence the cost of service, including:
+A number of factors influence the cost of service in Microsoft Azure and Azure Storage, including:

 - Zones of storage availability and region